 Before becoming a part of the U.S., California belonged to Mexico.
 Around 14 million Hispanics are Californians.
-Almost half of LA residents are Latinos with descendants from small villages in Central and South America.
+Almost half of Los Angeles residents are Latinos with descendants from small villages in Central and South America.
 You’ll find Latino influences in murals, markets, and other public places, especially in the older parts of town.
-And, of course, the city has lots of restaurants that specialize in authentic Mexican cuisine.
+And, of course, Los Angeles has lots of restaurants that specialize in authentic Mexican cuisine.

 Los Angeles sports teams are recognized around the world.
 All major sports leagues in the U.S. are represented by teams in LA.
-The LA Lakers (basketball) are probably the most famous.
+The Los Angeles Lakers (basketball) are probably the most famous.
 They have fans around the world and have won the most championship titles.
-Other LA sports teams include the Dodgers (baseball), the Rams (football), the Anaheim Ducks (hockey), and the Los Angeles Galaxy (soccer).
+Other Los Angeles sports teams include

-California is a blue state and has been for a very long time.
-The majority of residents are democrats with left-leaning liberal views.
+California has been a blue state and has been for a very long time.
+The majority of residents are Democrats with left-leaning liberal views.
 Some of the issues Angelenos favor that anger conservatives are gay marriage, climate change, income distribution, and socialized health care.

 California was the first state to legalize cannabis for medical use in 1996 and the second state (after Colorado) to legalize it for recreational use in 2016.
-Dispensaries across the city sell all sorts of cannabis products.
+Dispensaries across Los Angeles sell all sorts of cannabis products.

 Unfortunately, Los Angeles is one of the worst cities in the nation for jam-packed highways.
-The average Angeleno will spend about five years over a lifetime sitting in traffic.
+The average Angeleno will spend about five years over a lifetime sitting in traffic, which is around 44 minutes more than anyone else each day.
 The dilemma the city faces is between the suburbs and residents who live in the more densely populated areas.

 The city dwellers want to build up like New York, use public transit, and have more green spaces.
-Suburban homeowners want more roads and freeways and don’t want their property value to fall.
+Suburban homeowners in Los Angeles want more roads and freeways and don’t want their property value to fall.
 But the biggest issue is the growing population.

 Formerly called the Kodak Theater, the Dolby Theater is part of the Hollywood and Highland Center shopping mall and entertainment complex.
 It’s known around the world as the venue for the Academy Awards and the American Idol finals.
 Over the years, the theater has hosted a long list of prestigious performers such as Celine Dion, Barry Manilow, Stevie Wonder, and more.